A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 Step 5: Use Different Types of Credit

-You might be thinking having no debt may make you look more creditworthy.
-On the contrary, measured and responsible handling of credit cards prove your debt.
+Having no debt may make you look more creditworthy.
+On the contrary, measured and responsible handling of credit cards proves your debt.

-management abilities to the credit bureau and improves your credit score.
-Experts recommend using different types of credit, such as home loans, auto loans, personal loans, credit cards, payday loans, and a mortgage, as different types of credit will help enhance your credit score.
+Management abilities to the credit bureau and improves your credit score.
+Experts recommend using different types of credit, such as home loans, auto loans, personal loans, credit cards, payday loans, and mortgages.
+Other types of credit will help enhance your credit score.

 Step 6: Get Help From Financial Counsellor